 Individual Rights of the Data Subject under the EU GDPR

-Individual data subjects covered by Georgia Tech’s EU General Data Protection Regulation Compliance Policy will be afforded the following rights:
+Individual data subjects covered by Georgia Tech’s EU General Data Protection Regulation Compliance Policy will be afforded certain individual rights:

 Note: Exercising of these rights is a guarantee to be afforded a process and not the guarantee of an outcome.